John T. Cole: Early years

 John Tupper Cole was born on July 23, 1895, at West Point, New York as the son of Cavalry Colonel James A. Cole and Marry Tupper, daughter of Major Tullius Tupper, also a Cavalryman and West Point graduate.
 Following high school, John followed his father's footsteps and received an appointment to the United States Military Academy at West Point, New York in the summer of 1913.
 During his time at the academy, he captained the basketball team and was also active on the football team.

-He was a member of the class which produced many future general officers, including two Army Chiefs of Staff – Matthew Ridgway and J. Lawton Collins.
-Other classmates included: Clare H. Armstrong, Aaron Bradshaw Jr., Homer C. Brown, Mark W. Clark, Norman Cota, John M. Devine, William W. Eagles, Elbert L. Ford, Charles H. Gerhardt, Augustus M. Gurney, Milton B. Halsey, Ernest N. Harmon, Arthur M. Harper, William Kelly Harrison Jr., Herbert C. Holdridge, Frederick A. Irving, Harold R. Jackson, Laurence B. Keiser, Charles S. Kilburn, William C. McMahon, Harris M. Melasky, Charles L. Mullins Jr., Daniel Noce, Herbert N. Schwarzkopf, Basil H. Perry, Willis R. Slaughter, Albert C. Smith, George D. Wahl, Raymond E. S. Williamson, and George H. Weems.

 Cole graduated 47th in a class of 139 with a Bachelor of Science degree on April 20, 1917, exactly two weeks following the American entry into World War I, and was commissioned a second lieutenant in the Cavalry Branch.
 He completed his basic training at Fort Sam Houston, Texas, while attached to 3rd Cavalry Regiment and embarked for France.
 His regiment was tasked with the operation of three major horse remount depots.
 The three squadrons were charged with the purchase of horses, mules and forage, the care, conditioning, and training of remounts before issue, and the distribution and issue of remounts to the American Expeditionary Forces.

 He was later consecutively promoted to first lieutenant and Captain and participated in the support operations of the Meuse–Argonne offensive in late 1918.
-Following the Armistice, Cole was transferred to the Tank Corps of the American Expeditionary Forces and appointed an instructor at the tank school at Bourg.
+Following the Armistice, Cole was transferred to the Tank Corps (United States) and appointed an instructor at the Tank School at Bourg.
 During his service with the Tank Corps in World War I, he met and befriended George S. Patton.